 For 2019, the law will no longer require you to have health coverage.
 It remains to be seen how this will affect health plans offered under the Affordable Care Act.

 To learn whether your current health plan satisfies the requirements of the Affordable Care Act or to find out whether you qualify for an exemption, see Do I Need to Get Obamacare in Maine?

-To find out more, including ways you might still get covered, see What Happens If I Missed the Maine Obamacare Enrollment Deadline for 2017?
+To find out more, including ways you might still get covered, see What Happens If I Missed the Maine Obamacare Enrollment Deadline?

 If you are currently uninsured, you can use the state marketplace to compare plans and enroll in a plan that meets your needs.

 If you already have health insurance, you may be able to keep your current plan -- or you can use HealthCare.gov to shop for a new one.

 To learn more about enrollment, see How Do I Sign Up for Obamacare in Maine?

 4. Tax credits are still available to save you money.